Mediatek-Cloud/mcs-resources/content/en/api_references/retrieve_device_available_firmware.md

 ## Description

-Use **HTTPs GET** to retrieve the available firmware for the device from MCS.
+Use **HTTPs GET** to retrieve the available firmwares for this device from MCS.

 ## Request URL